-All "provisionally admitted" students must be reviewed after 9 hours of course work and no additional courses will be given until an "unconditional" application has been submitted by the student, reviewed and accepted by the counseling faculty.
+All major courses must be taken at North Carolina A&T State University.
+All "provisionally admitted" students must be reviewed after 9 hours of course work.
+No additional courses can be taken until an "unconditional" application has been submitted, reviewed, and accepted by the faculty.